Skip to Content Skip to Navigation

 • Step 15.
 At closing time, cover your slicer to ensure it stays clean overnight.

 That’s all there is to it.
 If your slicer recommends some kind of lubrication, such as food-safe oil from Globe or Hobart, then apply as directed.
+Be sure to consult the user manual for slicer lubrication tips.

 Please contact a local authorized service agent who can help with these specific units and all your commercial kitchen equipment needs.